raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_41.jpg)

-1. Remove a *grommet* from the side of the housing, oposite the Raspberry Pi's ethernet port.
-Cut 2 circles from the *grommet* and then thread it along with a large fixing assemble over your ethernet cable.
+1. Remove a *grommet* from the side of the housing, opposite the Raspberry Pi's Ethernet port.
+Cut 2 circles from the *grommet* and then thread it along with a large fixing assemble over your Ethernet cable.

 	![](images/build_42.jpg)

 1. Place the *grommet* back into the housing, then attach the POE adaptor.
-All the cables can now be plugged into their labeled ports.
+All the cables can now be plugged into their labelled ports.

 	![](images/build_44.jpg)